-The third instalment in our Providers deliver series explores the incredible and innovative work trusts have done in response to the COVID-19 pandemic.
+The third report in our Providers deliver series, Providers Deliver: Resilient and resourceful through COVID-19, explores the incredible and innovative work trusts have done in response to the COVID-19 pandemic.

 In many ways the NHS with COVID-19 looks very different to the NHS before the virus first arrived on our shores in February.
 When the threat became apparent, trusts quickly had to make capacity available for COVID-19 patients while continuing other vital services, and maintain social distancing and effective infection control throughout.
 In a survey of trusts carried out in May, 99% said they had seen rapid innovation in response to COVID-19.